 What will the lectures be like?

-In fall and spring semesters, the course is comprised of 15 lessons that span 15 weeks (1 lesson per week), while the summer semester is an accelerated 11-week format (1-3 lessons per week).
+In fall and spring semesters, the course comprises 13 lessons across a total of 15 weeks.
+One lesson spans two weeks, and there is one week for review before the final exam.
+The course is also offered in the summer and features an accelerated 11-week format with 1-3 lessons per week.
 Unlike an on-campus program, you are not required to attend a lecture during a specific time.

 Along with readings, some lessons include narrated slideshows and screencasts where the faculty member walks you through the week’s lesson(s).
 This is especially helpful for the APC 300: Programming I course, as you dive into the world of computer systems and languages.